Dr. Shelley Aggarwal, Signe Darpinian and Wendy Sterling

 Mon March 6, 7:00pm

 In a world fraught with diet culture and weight stigma, many parents worry about their child’s relationship with their bodies and food.
 Kids hear confusing messages about food starting at an early age, from friends, relatives, parents, teachers, and coaches.
-The speakers, authors of Raising Body Positive Teens, guide parents to help their children develop a friendship with food and body by exploring several key topics: teen development and puberty, managing stress and how it relates to mindful eating, sleep, the movement for all bodies, diet-free parenting, diet-free meal prep, and parenting in the era of social media.
+The speakers, authors of Raising Body Positive Teens, guide parents to help their children develop a friendship with food and body by exploring several key topics: teen development and puberty, managing stress and how it relates to mindful eating, sleep, movement for all bodies, diet-free parenting, diet-free meal prep, and parenting in the era of social media.

 About Our Speakers